kaizushi/exitkit/README.txt

 	# cd redsocks2

-	Yet this time we apply a patch which disables support for SSL inspection, which will not be needed...

-	# git apply patches/disable-ss.patch

-	You then build it in the typical way...
+	You then build it while telling into to disable SSL inspection features.
+These features are not needed when using redsocks2 for the purposes described in this guide.

-	# make
+	# make DISABLE_SHADOWSOCKS=true

 	Once this has completed we have to install redsocks2 but its Makefile does not have a target called 'install' and so we cannot do the usual